Early-Onset Parkinson's Disease Clinic Overview

 The movement disorder specialists of the Early-Onset Parkinson's Disease Clinic offer a full spectrum of services and resources to help you manage your condition long-term:

 Some people find comfort in sharing their experiences and meeting people who face similar challenges.
-Ask your health care provider for information on early-onset Parkinson's disease support groups in your area or online.
+Ask your healthcare professional for information on early-onset Parkinson's disease support groups in your area or online.
 Connect with your community's Parkinson's disease services.
-It can also be helpful to call on or develop a network of family and friends to support you as you live with this long-term condition.
+It also can be helpful to call on or develop a network of family and friends to support you as you live with this long-term condition.

 Expertise and rankings